Title (romaji): Oshin

 Nagashima Yuko -> Sasaki Ai as Hatsuko (Oshin’s adopted daughter)

 Shikiya Aya -> Azuma Terumi as Yashiro Kayo (Oshin’s friend – same age)

 Tanaka Setsuko as Toyo

-Please, do not stream or make profits from these subtitles.
-Feel free to translate into other languages.
+Feel free to retranslate.
+Please, do not stream or make profit from these subtitles.

 For status updates, see Gifted Ones or follow me on Twitter.

 Additional help: y0ssy (ep23, 29, 57-58, 66, 71-72, 77-78, 81, 97, 104, 115, 117-118, 140, 150, 167, 192)

 Other notes about softsubs: Double-lines correct, added missing lines.

 English hardsubbed can be found at Rare & Old Doramas, Nyaa